 - 1/4 cup firmly packed light brown sugar

-- Hush puppies for serving (see related recipe at
+- Hush Puppies for serving

 In a saucepan over medium heat, combine the vinegar, cayenne, pepper flakes, brown sugar and the 1 Tbs. salt.
 Bring to a simmer and cook, stirring occasionally, until the sugar is dissolved.
 Transfer the mop sauce to a bowl and let cool to room temperature.
 Let stand for at least 3 hours or up to 2 days.
 Reserve half of the sauce for serving.